Statninja/MyPortfolio/README.md

 - **Request** correction or deletion of your data.
 - **Withdraw consent** to data collection at any time.

-To exercise these rights, please contact me at [silvia@silviacalzadagil.com](mailto:silvia@silviacalzadagil.com).

 ## Changes to This Privacy Policy